-A recent study published in the American Journal of Medicine found that drinking three or more cups of caffeinated beverages – such as coffee – a day can bring about a migraine attack that day or the following day in people with episodic migraines.
+A recent study published in the American Journal of Medicine found that drinking three or more cups of caffeinated beverages – such as coffee – a day can bring about an attack that day or the following day in people with episodic migraines.
 Those with episodic migraines experience up to 14 headaches days per month.

 The team of researchers observed 98 adults with episodic migraines.
 For six weeks, all patients made entries in an electronic diary twice each day.
-They recorded their intake of caffeinated drinks, lifestyle activities, and the timing and descriptions of their migraine attacks.
+They recorded their intake of caffeinated drinks, lifestyle activities, and the timing and descriptions of their attacks.
 At the end of the study, researchers concluded that people who drink three or more cups of coffee a day are more prone to get migraine headaches.

 They added that the dose and frequency of caffeine intake are the two deciding factors on the effect of coffee regarding migraines.
-Those who had less than three cups did not get migraine attacks.
+Those who had less than three cups did not get attacks.

 …Yet It Can Also Relieve It.

 On the other hand, coffee isn’t all harm.
 Before an episode of a migraine or headache, our blood vessels expand.
 According to a study, caffeine includes “vasoconstrictive” components that help the blood vessels to narrow and limit blood flow, which reduces symptoms of migraines or any type of headache.

 Also, caffeine is in a lot of medications that doctors prescribe to relieve headaches.
 These medicines are more effective in alleviating pain when fused with caffeine.